Balancing Pitta in the Joints

-Eat a Pitta-Pacifying Diet
+Eat a Pitta-Balancing Diet

 Massage the Joints with Soothing Oils

-These oils help to soothe excess pitta in the joints.
+These oils help soothe excess pitta in the joints.
 They are best applied at room temperature so that they cool pitta’s intense heat.4

 Coconut Oil is wonderful for calming pitta throughout the body.
 It is cooling, soothing, and it balances pitta while bolstering the body’s natural healing process.

-Ice the Joint, When Appropriate
+Ice the Joint When Appropriate

-While Ayurveda does not often recommend icing the body, if a joint is notably hot and inflamed, icing it can help to reduce inflammation and bring relief.
+While Ayurveda does not often recommend icing the body, if a joint is notably hot and inflamed, icing it can help reduce inflammation and bring relief.

-Pacify Pitta throughout the Day
+Balance Pitta throughout the Day

 Pitta tends to benefit from consistency in structure and routine.
-If this is a new concept for you, you can begin simply by moving toward awakening and going to bed at the same times each day, and eating your meals at consistent times from one day to the next.
+If this is a new concept for you, you can begin simply by moving toward awakening and going to bed at the same times each day and eating your meals at consistent times from one day to the next.

 Choose activities that are not overly intense.
 Instead, practice relaxed effort in your workout.
-Enjoy things like walking, hiking, light jogging, swimming, cycling or yoga in the morning or evening (when it is coolest).
+Enjoy things like walking, hiking, light jogging, swimming, cycling, or yoga in the morning or evening (when it is coolest).

-Embrace a Pitta-Pacifying Yoga practice.
+Embrace a Pitta-Balancing Yoga practice.
 Poses that are especially supportive of pitta type joint issues include Half Boat (Ardha Navasana), Bow (Dhanurasana), Camel, Cow Face (Gomukhasana), Locust (Salabhasana), and Moon Salutations (Chandra Namaskar).6

 Bhramari (Humming Bee Breath) soothes and supports the nervous system while encouraging healing in the bodily tissues.